 - McDonald’s Case Study

-Question: Explain how TNC use glocalization to maintain their cultural influence in a given society.
+Question: Explain how TNCs use glocalization to maintain their cultural influence in a given society.

 D. Cultural landscape changes in the built environment

-Homogenization of Landscapes refers to the similarities or uniformity in the landscape of major cities around the world.
+Homogenization of Landscapes refers to the similarities or uniformity in the landscape of major cities worldwide.
 This can be seen in terms of:

 - location of certain services – e.g. the location of the CBD in most cities is the center of the city, characterised by shopping areas, pedestrianized zones, high land values, fast food restaurants etc

-- arrangement or patterns of housing – eg, inner cities with low quality housing, middle class neighborhoods in suburban areas, urban sprawl as well as land zoning where services are located in specialized areas
+- arrangement or patterns of housing – eg, inner cities with low-quality housing, middle-class neighbourhoods in suburban areas, urban sprawl as well as land zoning where services are located in specialized areas

 - colours of buildings